Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$

 In \secref{weights of 1-forms} we study weights of differential 1-forms on a conical resolution.
-The $\Gm$-action on $\pi:X\ra Y$ produces a positive grading on the ring of global functions on $X$ (and $Y$).
-A sheaf of differential 1-forms $\Omega^1_X$ is $\Gm$-equivariant and so we also have grading on $H^0(X,\Omega^1_X)$ (by the weights of $\Gm$-action), which turns it into a graded module over the ring of functions.
+The $\Gm$-action on $\pi:X\ra Y$ produces a positive grading on the ring of global functions on $X$ and $Y$.
+A sheaf of differential 1-forms $\Omega^1_X$ is $\Gm$-equivariant giving a grading on $H^0(X,\Omega^1_X)$, which turns it into a graded module over the ring of functions $Y$.
 Interesting question is: what can we say about this grading?
-For example: is it true that the grading is positive?
-Assuming that $R^i\pi_*\O_X=0$ for $i=1,2$ we can say something about that (see \thmref{weights}).
-Here we write down explicitly one part of the result (\corref{weights in char 0}): \begin{thm} Let $\pi:X\ra Y$ be a conical resolution of singularities over an algebraically closed field of characteristic 0 with $\O_Y\isoto\pi_*\O_X$ and $R^1\pi_*\O_X=R^2\pi_*\O_X=0$.
-Then all $\Gm$-weights of $H^0(X,\Omega^1_X)$ are strictly positive. \end{thm} In other words, if there exists a differential 1-form $\a$ which is rescaled by the $\Gm$-action, $t\circ \a=t^k\a$ for some integer $k$, then $k>0$.
-The proof of \thmref{weights} is quite interesting and uses both reductions to characteristic $p$ and analytification of $X$ over $\mb C$.
-We first prove, using the surjectivity of Cartier operator (\lemref{surjective}), that for big enough $p$, for the reductions which are resolutions with conical slices, all weights of differential 1-forms are non-negative and that all $\Gm$-invariant 1-forms are closed (\lemref{weights in char p}).
-Then we use analytification and Dolbeault cohomology to show that there are no non-zero closed $\Gm$-invariant 1-forms over $\CC$ (\lemref{no closed invariant}).
-We state \conjref{conj} that the statement of \corref{weights in char 0} remains true even in characteristic $p$.
-In \secref{totally positive forms} we play around a little bit and try to cope with the potential existence of $\Gm$-invariant forms in characteristic $p$.
+For example: is it true that the grading is positive as well?
+Assuming that $R^i\pi_*\O_X=0$ for $i=1,2$ this is almost true.
+Here is one part of the result (\corref{weights in char 0}): \begin{thm} Let $\pi:X\ra Y$ be a conical resolution of singularities over an algebraically closed field of characteristic 0 with $\O_Y\isoto\pi_*\O_X$ and $R^1\pi_*\O_X=R^2\pi_*\O_X=0$.
+Then all $\Gm$-weights of $H^0(X,\Omega^1_X)$ are strictly positive. \end{thm} The proof of \thmref{weights} is quite interesting and uses both reductions to characteristic $p$ and analytification of $X$ over $\mb C$.
+We first prove, using the surjectivity of Cartier operator (\lemref{surjective}), that for big enough $p$ all weights of differential 1-forms on the reduction are non-negative, and that all $\Gm$-invariant 1-forms are closed (\lemref{weights in char p}).
+Then we use the comparison of de Rham and singular cohomology to show that there are no non-zero closed $\Gm$-invariant 1-forms over $\CC$.
+In \secref{char 2} we give an example of a conical resolution in characteristic 2 which has a non-zero $\Gm$-invariant 1-form.
+We also state a conjecture, which (if true) gives a bound from below on the dimension of the space of invariant forms similar to the specialization result of \cite{Bh}.
+In \secref{totally positive forms} we play around a little bit and try to cope with the existence of $\Gm$-invariant forms in characteristic $p$.
 Namely we give a somewhat complicated definition of totally positive forms (\defref{totally positive}), which morally are differential 1-forms on $X$ that have positive weight at a conical neighbourhood of each point.
-However there is some ambiguity in the choice of the conical neighbourhood and the actual definition is more complicated.
-The space $H^0(X,\Omega^1_X)^{\gg 0}$ of totally positive forms is invariant under multiplication by functions and we define the sheaf $\mc M_{\pi,\ul{\text{inv}}}$ as the coherent sheaf on $Y$ corresponding to the quotient $H^0(X,\Omega^1_X)/H^0(X,\Omega^1_X)^{\gg 0}$.
-Despite a messy definition, we are able to prove some statements about it: like \lemref{etale M-inv} and \lemref{A1bolshenula}.
-In \defref{stricty positive resolution} we define a strictly positive resolution with conical slices: namely it is a resolution with conic slices for which $\mc M_{\pi,\ul{\text{inv}}}=0$.
-Finally we end the section with \propref{strictlypositivereduction}, which is an enhancement of \propref{reduction} and states that a general reduction of a resolution with conical slices is strictly positive.
+However, there is a choice of the conical neighbourhood involved, and this makes the actual definition more complicated.
+The space $H^0(X,\Omega^1_X)^{\gg 0}$ of totally positive forms is invariant under multiplication by functions and we define the sheaf $\mc M_{\pi,\ul{\text{inv}}}$ as the coherent sheaf on $Y$, corresponding to the quotient $H^0(X,\Omega^1_X)/H^0(X,\Omega^1_X)^{\gg 0}$.
+In \defref{stricty positive resolution} we define a strictly positive resolution with conical slices: namely, it is a resolution with conical slices for which $\mc M_{\pi,\ul{\text{inv}}}=0$.
+Finally, we end the section with \propref{strictlypositivereduction}, which states that a general reduction of a resolution with conical slices is strictly positive.

 In \secref{desc} we prove our main theorem (\thmref{maintheorem}):

 \begin{thm}